Medical & Dental Programs

 Preventative Clinical Procedures

-Our Dental Assisting program prepares graduates for a career that offers many work environment options.
-As a dental assistant or dental office employee, you can expect to perform the following job duties:
+If you want to become a dental assistant in California, our Dental Assisting program prepares graduates for an entry-level role in dental offices.
+As a dental assistant, you can expect to perform the following job duties:1

 - Provide chair side assistance to the dentist